All Episodes

 Why do you think I said they know what it is in Port St. Lucie?

-It's the fact that animal rights activists and sunrise Senator Nan Rich learned to her horror when a Florida panhandle guy three years ago was suspected of accidentally asphyxiating a family goat with which he was copulating.
+It's the fact that animal rights activists and Sunrise Senator Nan Rich learned to her horror when a Florida panhandle guy three years ago was suspected of accidentally asphyxiating a family goat with which he was copulating.

 Now, look, this is not the story.

-I'm just this this is not the funny part of this.
+This is not the funny part of this.

 This is long overdue.